Call-for-Code-for-Racial-Justice/TakeTwo-WebAPI/README.md

 - Racial Slur
 - Othering

-Definitions of these categories can be found on the Take Two webpage.
+Definitions of these categories can be found on the TakeTwo webpage.

 </br>